qhardwick/TRMS-UserService/src/main/resources/features.md

 * ***As a Supervisor, if I do not approve of a form in a timely manner, it will be automatically approved.***
 * As a Supervisor, I may request additional information from the Employee before approving or denying a form.
 * As a Supervisor, I can view all reimbursement forms I have previously approved.
+* As a Supervisor, I must approve any attached Presentations after the completion of the event.

 ## Department Heads:
 * ***As a Department Head, I can view all reimbursement forms awaiting my approval.***